 The option to pay with Microsoft Pay is shown to clients using the Microsoft Edge 16.1629 browser or newer.

 Getting Paid for Payments Processed by Stripe

-When an invoice is paid using Stripe as the payment processor, your net profit goes to your Stripe account immediately.
+When an invoice or session is paid using Stripe as the payment processor, your net profit goes to your Stripe account immediately.
 The first payout will usually take 7 - 14 days for security purposes but after that, the payouts should move over to the payout schedule available for your business country.
 You can always review your payout schedule for your invoice's funds in your Stripe Dashboard.

 - Connecting a Personal PayPal account will allow your client to pay via their PayPal account balance.